Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 • Integrated blogging capabilities

 But there are some drawbacks, particularly for more advanced users.
-In an August 2019 review, websitetooltester.com expressed some concern about Wix sites’ loading speed.
+In a 2023 review, ToolTester expressed concerns with Wix regarding power users in more advanced industries.

-The same review also noted that this platform lags behind WordPress “if you are planning to intensively blog and want to get all the bells and whistles.”
+The same review also noted that this platform lags behind WordPress “if you plan to blog intensively and want to get all the bells and whistles.”
 For people using blogging as an on-site SEO strategy, that’s not welcome news.

-There are also issues with Wix free sites’ URL structure, and you can’t edit the platform’s robots.txt files.
+There are also issues with Wix free sites’ URL structure; you can’t edit the platform’s robots.txt files.
 This can make it more difficult for search engine crawlers to index sites with dozens or hundreds of pages, thereby hampering the SEO efforts of the site owner.

 How Does Squarespace Fare?